 The first step: Start at the end.
 That means coming up with an organized, executable strategy using our 8 Steps to PR Success.
 Then work backward until you get to the starting point.
 Buy a giant piece of poster board and some colorful markers and start planning.
 This book will show you the way.
 In fact, we’ll be providing the markers for you so you can draw and dream your way to success.

 Are you ready to turn on the lights?
 Be sure to get your copy of the Playbook, coming in the fall of 2013. — Hope, Kathleen, and Michael PR Rules: The Playbook.

 The Entrepreneur’s Guide to Snagging Headlines and Winning Customers Using the 8 Steps to PR Success

 Washington, DC, April 2014 — If you have ever tried your hand at promoting your business—either on your own, or by hiring one of the zillion PR firms in America—you know that there are innumerable ways to spread the word about the good work you are doing.

-“That’s because PR and marketing is an art, as much as a science,” explains journalist Hope Katz Gibbs, co-author of the upcoming book, “PR Rules: The Playbook,” and founder of www.InkandescentPR.com, an Inkandescent Group company.
+“That’s because crafting a successful PR and marketing campaign is an art, as much as a science,” explains journalist Hope Katz Gibbs, co-author of the upcoming book, “PR Rules: The Playbook,” and founder of www.InkandescentPR.com, an Inkandescent Group company.